-Fees
+Fees:

-An advance of 50% of the following year's term 1 school fees must accompany the acceptance documentation.
+Union Preparatory is a Quintile five (5) school and as such payment of school fees is compulsory.
+An advance of 50% of the following year's Term 1 school fees is recommended to accompany the acceptance documentation.
 Should the learner leave the school, a full term's notice must be given to avoid being liable for the school fees for the "notice" term.
 Parents must agree to pay the school fees as per the resolution adopted by a majority of parents attending the Annual General Meeting, in accordance with the Union Preparatory School Constitution.

 Both parents must indicate their agreement to pay the school fees by signing the application form.
-In the case of divorced / separated parents, it is the responsibility of the parent applying at the school to obtain a signed copy of the application form from their divorced or separated partner.
+In the case of divorced/separated parents, it is the responsibility of the parent applying to the school to obtain a signed copy of the application form from their divorced or separated partner.
 If parents are deceased or unknown, the legal guardian needs to fulfil the duties and undertakings envisaged above and supply the relevant documentation in support of their role as legal guardian.

-To reduce the burden on full fee paying parents, the amount of fee relief granted to parents in financial distress will be kept to a manageable level, and reviewed annually.
+To reduce the burden on full-fee-paying parents, the amount of fee relief granted to parents in financial distress will be kept to a manageable level and reviewed annually.